PankajKumarBeniwal/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
-THis project is basically done in python using ML Algorithms the project consist of mainly analyzing different stock market prediction algorithms
+This project is basically done in python using ML Algorithms the project consist of mainly analyzing different stock market prediction algorithms

+This Project is also keeping an eye on the behaviour of large and small dataset on diffrent algorithms

+the dataset consist of
+Large dataset  - AXISBANK__EQ__NSE__NSE__MINUTE.csv
+                it is the opening and closing price of axis bank.
+Small Dataset -  AMFI.csv
+                it is the opening and closing price of SBI mutual Fund

+The Algorithms that are used here are -

+1. Stochastic Gradient Descent Regression
+2. Linear SVR Method
+3. K Nearest Neighbours
+4. Decision Tree Regressor
+5. Linear Regression
+6.